balarka/react-webpack-express-server/README.md

 Open http://0.0.0.0:3000/ in your browser.
 ```
 # Overview
 This project runs with React, transpiling ES6/7 features with hot-reload support of assets.
 This setup enables both front-end development and API development using express node server simultaneously, for any UI interaction via json REST API.

 # Note
-This project doesn't use webpack-dev-server for instant hot-reload, but instead uses middleware 'webpack-hot-middleware', as the former is memory intense during development.
+This project doesn't use webpack-dev-server for development configuration and build process, but instead uses middleware 'webpack-hot-middleware', as the former is memory intense during development.

 # Linting
 Run eslint to verify all files for lint errors/warnings.